0ctacity/.github/GOVERNANCE.md

 The team leader makes the decision when consensus cannot be reached.

-When the team leader is directly involved in a serious disagreement, or the dispute becomes harmful or unmanageable, the steward may enter the discussion and make the final decision.
+When the team leader is directly involved in a serious disagreement, or the dispute becomes harmful or unmanageable, the Organization Lead may enter the discussion and make the final decision.

 ## Disagreements Between Teams